DSUcyberops/csc842/cycle2/README.md

-# Necat Tool– Replacing Netcat - the Networking Utility Knife by Walt
+# Necat Tool– Replacing the Networking Utility Knife by Walt
-# The Why I am interested in building this tool
+# Why I'm Interested
    During the previous classes we built C2 client and servers, so, I wanted to continue increasing my knowledge in python networking and build a tool for my toolkit that replaces Netcat in case it is not installed or available in the system.

-# Background:
+# Background
 Netcat is the utility knife of networking, so most system administrators remove it from their systems.
 Such a useful tool would be awesome asset if an attacker managed to find a way in.
 With it, you can execute remote commands, open remote shells, pass files back and forth, set up a listener that gives you command line access, among others.
 This is a great tool to have without having to first burn one of your trojans or backdoors.
-# Three main Tool Points
+# Three Main Points
    1. Usefulness: This tool can handle multiple tasks such as port scanning, OS fingerprinting, executing remote commands, and setting up remote shell.
 Due to the lack of time, I only          implemented some of the features.
    2. Customizability: Unlike standard Netcat, this Python implementation can be easily modified and extended to suit specific needs and requirements.
 Users can add new features or adjust      existing ones to better fit their use cases.
    3. Secondary Access: The tool is invaluable for creating a secondary access point in case of a compromised system, without needing to deploy more intrusive backdoors or trojans.
 This         feature is particularly useful for maintaining persistent access during penetration testing or after exploiting a vulnerability.